-Lemon oil is produced from the rinds of lemons and when it’s not diluted with other oils (some do, so read the labels), it’s got a very intense lemon flavor which really comes through in baking.
-(Note: You’ll want to make sure if a product is labeled ‘essential oil’ that it’s for cooking and not just to use for home products.)
+Lemon oil is produced from the rinds of lemons and when it's not diluted with other oils (some do, so read the labels), it's got a very intense lemon flavor which really comes through in baking.
+(Note: You'll want to make sure if a product is labeled 'essential oil' that it is food grade and not just to use for home products.)

 Lemon extract is made by mixing the rind oil with alcohol, like other extracts.
 It's fine to use here if that's what you have, but the flavor won't be as intense, which is always what I'm going for in lemon recipes.

-You can leave the loaf as is, but a glaze makes it a lot more like that Starbucks lemon loaf everybody loves.
-Personally, I wouldn’t ever leave off the glaze, lol.
+Step 3: Glaze.
+Once the loaf is cooled completely you can serve it as is, but a glaze makes it a lot more like that Starbucks lemon cake everybody loves.
+(And personally, I wouldn't ever leave off the glaze, lol.)

-My favorite way to store slices of the bread is to freeze them.
-When they are thawed it’s almost like fresh bread again!
+Freezing: This is my favorite way to store any type of sliced bread - when they are thawed it's almost like fresh bread again!

-Since the bread is so moist, you will need to place a piece of wax paper in between each piece, which will make it easier to remove just a piece or two at a time.
-Take it from me – it’s not fun trying to pry them apart with a knife, ha!
+Since this bread is so moist, you will need to place a piece of wax paper in between each piece, which will make it easier to remove just a piece or two at a time.
+Take it from me - it's not fun trying to pry them apart with a knife!

 Glazed Sourdough Lemon Bread